Japan Society on Water Environment

 ARTICLE TYPE SPECIFICATIONS

-Original articles are full articles that describe novel work within the journal's scope with the standard format of Abstract, Introduction, Methods, Results and Discussion, References, and so forth, as further described below.
+Original articles are full articles that describe novel work within the journal's scope with the standard format of Abstract, Introduction, Materials and Methods, Results and Discussion, Conclusions, References, and so forth, as further described below.
 The length of the main text should be less than 6,000 words.

 Review articles are critical and novel examinations that provide an overview of a given topic within the journal's scope.
 Review articles must be insightful and use appropriate and fully presented evidence; note that exhaustive general summaries will not be published.
 Standard sections such as Abstract, Introduction, References, and Acknowledgments must be provided, however, the main body of a review article can utilize any consistent and logical heading structure developed by the authors.
 The length of the main text should be less than 6,000 words.